liubin06/BNS/README.md

 <img src="https://github.com/liubin06/test/raw/master/fig22.png">
 </div>

 > We exhibits the distribution morphology of false negatives and true negatives derived from the ordinal relation with different types of $f(x)$: Gaussian distribution $x \sim \mathcal{N}(\mu,\sigma)$ (symmetrical), student distribution $x \sim t(n)$ (symmetrical), and Gamma distribution $x\sim Ga(\alpha,\lambda)$ (asymmetrical) .
-As we can see, during the training process, the actual distribution of true/false negatives gradually exhibit the same structure as theoretical distribution.
+As we can see, during the training process, the real distribution of true/false negatives gradually exhibit the same structure as theoretical distribution.
 Although the probability density function $f(x)$ changes during the training process, this separated structure is sufficient for us to classify the true negative instances from false negative instances. <br>

 ## Dataset Description:
 >MovieLens100K; MovieLens1M; Yahoo!-R3.<br>